c0pp1ce/campus-motorsport/lib/utilities/README.md

-Classes which provide some kind of utility to the app without depending on the callers state.
-This separates a utility from a service.
+Classes which provide services and other helpful methods or data.